boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 - moving to idle mode

 There are also other phases, which are not considered here:
-- initial network registration (easiyl upto 3 minutes)
+- initial network registration (easily up to 3 minutes)
 - wakeup with cell change
 - wakeup changing from LTE-M to NB-IoT and visa versa